openschc/openschc/README.md

 This software is expected to run on MicroPython.
-Only premitive python packageare is used so that this software can work on pycom.
+Only premitive python packageare is used so that this software can work on the device such as LoPy.

 ## TODO